logzio/logz-docs/_source/user-guide/kibana/index.md

 Document table
 : View the results of your search query.
-Click on any log document to open it and view the fields and values {:.letter-labels}
+Click on any log document to open it and view the fields and values

 Log Patterns
-: Logz.io groups your logs using advanced clustering techniques to help identify anomalies that would otherwise be missed
+: Logz.io groups your logs using advanced clustering techniques to help identify anomalies that would otherwise be missed.
+[Learn more about Log Patterns]({{site.baseurl}}/user-guide/kibana/log-patterns.html)
+{:.letter-labels}